 Watching your wife literally go through hell three different times doesn’t exactly render a sense of peace and comfort about birth from the male perspective.
 Having three bad experiences in the hospital and four bad experiences with a midwife doesn’t give me a sense of confidence in any birth provider whatsoever.
 Trusting birth, after my trust in it was profoundly shaken, is not an easy thing to do.
 Even now.

-Watching Mrs. BWF become a beacon of hope to other women with similar experiences, and solidifying her own faith and confidence in her body to, once again, birth this fifth baby reminds me how good an experience birth can be.
+Watching January become a beacon of hope to other women with similar experiences, and solidifying her own faith and confidence in her body to, once more, birth two more babies reminded me how good an experience birth can actually be.

 That is what pushes me past my fears.